Sn0wAlice/MatryRiska/README.md

 ## Configuration
 With the docker file (and local install), you can see the `./config` folder.
 You can change the configuration by updating the `default.json` file.
 Don't forget to update the `docker-compose.yml` file to update the default configuration.

+> Database configuration are also in the default.json file in the `./config` folder.
+You can change the database configuration by updating the `default.json` file.
+Don't forget to update the `docker-compose.yml` file to mount this folder if needed !

 ## Contributors
 - [Sn0wAlice](https://github.com/Sn0wAlice)